Finite Capacity Scheduling (FCS) is defined as recognizing the true

 operator throughout a series of tasks, avoid inter-stage obsolescence, or to

-JobTime Systems, Inc. (JSI), announced the world's first simulation-based
+JobTime Systems, Inc. (JSI), announced the world's first standalone

 Finite Capacity Scheduling system in August, 1984.
 Since that

-time, JSI has specialized in scheduling software to improve
+time, JSI has specialized in production scheduling software to improve

 manufacturing on-time performance, and supports all current popular